warrofua/glass-bead-game/docs/development-plan.md

 - Replace stub judge with embedding-based resonance, NLI integrity checks, and novelty scoring.

 ## Cross-cutting Concerns
-- Instrument console metrics for latency and move counts.
+- Instrument console metrics for latency and move counts. *(completed)*
-- Sanitize markdown inputs and enforce length caps for safety.
+- Sanitize markdown inputs and enforce length caps for safety. *(completed)*
 - Document every module with README snippets and update this plan as scope evolves.